-Then there are times when you are pumping in a truly public place – out in the open where other people are around and may (or may not) be able to tell what you are doing.
+Then there are times when you pump in a truly public place – out in the open with people present who may (or may not) be able to tell what you are doing.

-If you prefer modesty or feel self-conscious about pumping in public, it may be best to find a semi-private location when you first do it to gain confidence about your ability to pump discreetly despite lacking a completely private space.
+If you prefer modesty or feel self-conscious about pumping in public, it may be best to find a semi-private location where you first do it to gain confidence in your ability to pump discreetly in a public place.

-Most of the time, if you’re simply running late to get home from an outing or back to the office after an appointment, delaying your pumping session by a half hour to an hour is no big deal.
+If you’re running late to get home from an outing or back to the office after an appointment, delaying your pumping session by a half hour to an hour is no big deal.

-But if you are regularly on the go, erratic pumping times have the potential to significantly affect your milk production.
+But if you are regularly on the go, erratic pumping times can seriously affect your milk production.

-While 49 states have provisions granting women the right to breastfeed in public, they do not explicitly provide protections for moms who are pumping (source).
-It may be a good idea to check the legislation of your specific state to see if they have any specific language in their legal code pertaining to pumping in public spaces.
+While all 50 states have provisions granting women the right to breastfeed in public, they do not explicitly provide protections for moms who are pumping (source).
+It may be a good idea to check your state’s legislation for any specific language in their legal code about pumping in public spaces.

-If no legal permission is given, you may want to consider making sure that, when you pump in public, your nipples are effectively covered so as not to be cited under “public indecency” laws.
+If no legal permission is given, you may want to consider making sure, when you pump in public, your nipples are effectively covered so as not to be cited under “public indecency” laws.

-There are some special equipment considerations to keep in mind if you plan to pump in public.
+You may need some special equipment to pump in public.
 While not all of them may be absolutely required, they can certainly make the job easier.
-The good news is that many of these items will also make pumping in private more convenient, too.
+The good news is many of these items will make pumping in private more convenient, too.